navaroli/piuio-pico-brokeIO/README.md

-# piuio-pico (brokeIO edition)
+# piuio-pico (brokeIO edition - ITG Dedicab Support)

 This is a Pump it Up IO board (PIUIO) clone based on the RP2040 microcontroller.
+This is compatible with both Pump It Up cabinets and In The Groove dedicabs.

+Note: This is a temporary repo - branches here are intended to be merged into https://github.com/sugoku/piuio-pico-brokeIO, and may change based on feedback in those PRs.

 This has been adapted for the RP2040 variant of the brokeIO, **B**edrock's **r**eplacement for **o**bsolete **K**orean hardwar**e IO**.